swaminathanj/fsd/main.md

 ## Django Models and SQLite (2 hours)

-* Check [Class Notes](https://github.com/swaminathanj/fsd/blob/main/09_Django_SQLite.md) to try what was covered in the class.
+* Check [Class Notes](09_Django_SQLite.md) to try what was covered in the class.
 * Check out this tutorial for working with SQLite from Django: https://techvidvan.com/tutorials/django-database-connectivity/
 * Another tutorial from https://www.techwithtim.net/tutorials/django/sqlite3-database/.
 Watch the video tutorial in the page.

 ## Django Forms and File upload

+* Check [Class Notes](10_Django_Forms.md) to try what was covered in the class.
+*

 ## Building RESTful APIs

+* Check [Class Notes]() to try what was covered in the class.
+* A tutorial on building RESTful API for To-Do list app using Django: https://blog.logrocket.com/django-rest-framework-create-api/

 ## Deployment